Clarifying the OK Home Baking Act of 2017

 - If a label is not easily affixed to the packaging of the bakery item, a free-standing label may be placed by the product or placed on the receipt.

-- If a home food establishment plans to sell at a farmers market, they must obtain a “Sales Tax Permit.”
+- If a home food establishment plans to sell at farmers markets, they must obtain a “Sales Tax Permit.”
 These are required at farmers markets.

 How is the Home Baking Act 2017 enforced?

-- The Oklahoma Department of Agriculture, Food and Forestry (ODAFF) will be receiving complaints regarding ineffective adherence to the Home Baking Act.
-A “Home Bakery Complaint Form” will be provided on the ODAFF website at http://www.oda.state.ok.us.
+- The Oklahoma Department of Agriculture, Food and Forestry (ODAFF) will receive complaints regarding ineffective adherence to the Home Baking Act.
+A “Home Bakery Complaint Form” is provided on the ODAFF website.

-Food Safety Best Practices beyond the requirements of the Home Baking Act 2017
+What are some food safety best practices beyond the requirements of the Home Baking Act of 2017?

-- Most state home baking acts require an “ingredient statement” and/or an “allergen listing” on the label of the bakery item for sale.
-Oklahoma does not.
+- Most state home baking acts require an “ingredient statement” and/or an “allergen listing” on the label of the bakery item for sale; however, Oklahoma does not.
 This, in itself, can contribute to a food safety risk.
-For this reason, home bakers should be mindful of the ingredients they use in the baked items they intend to sell.
-The eight major food allergens are: milk, eggs, fish, crustacean shellfish, tree nuts, peanuts, wheat and soybean.
-Surprisingly, there also are ingredients available, even flours, that can cause a cross-allergenicity.
-The American Academy of Allergy Asthma & Immunology explains cross-allergenicity as an allergic reaction when proteins in one substance are similar to the proteins found in another substance.
-For example, consumption of lupine flour may trigger an allergic reaction to peanuts, and cricket flour may trigger an allergic reaction to shellfish.
-Again, a home baker is not required to place any ingredient and allergen information on their label; however, providing such information might be a beneficial marketing tool and help to keep potential consumers safe.
+Therefore, home bakers should be mindful of the ingredients they use in the baked items intended for sale.
+The eight major food allergens are: milk, egg, fish, crustacean shellfish, tree nuts, peanuts, wheat and soybean.
+Surprisingly, there are also ingredients available, even flours, that can cause a cross-allergenicity.
+The American Academy of Allergy Asthma & Immunology explains cross-allergenicity as an allergic reaction that occurs when proteins in one substance are similar to the proteins found in another substance.
+For example, consumption of lupine flour may trigger a reaction to peanuts, and cricket flour may trigger an allergic reaction to shellfish.
+Again, a home baker is not required to place any ingredient and allergen information on their label; however, providing such information might be a beneficial marketing tool and will help keep potential consumers safe.

 - Anyone wishing to make and sell refrigerated bakery items should remember to follow